swiftlang/swift/docs/Generics.rst

   protocol EnumerableCollection : Collection {
     typealias EnumeratorType : Enumerator
-    requires EnumeratorType.Element == Element
+    where EnumeratorType.Element == Element
     func getEnumeratorType() -> EnumeratorType
   }

 Here, we are specifying constraints on an associated type (EnumeratorType must conform to the Enumerator protocol), by adding a conformance clause (: Enumerator) to the associated type definition.
-We also use a separate requires clause to require that the type of values produced by querying the enumerator is the same as the type of values stored in the container.
+We also use a separate where clause to require that the type of values produced by querying the enumerator is the same as the type of values stored in the container.
 This is important, for example, for use with the Comparable protocol (and any protocol using Self types), because it